 Toronto Cat Rescue – Located at 4229 Dundas St. West in Etobiocoke, this organization is a no kill, non profit charity.
 Their mission is to find homes for abandoned, sick, injured cats due to neglect, abuse or imminent euthanasia.
 Their website has a large list of available cats for adoption.
-The costs for adoption a cat is $175.00 for a cat which includes a license for one year.
-The adoption fee for bonded cats is $100.00 per cat.
+The costs for adoption a kitten under 8 months is $225.00 and for a cat between 8 months and 8 years old is $200.00.
+For cats over 8 years old it is pay what you can.
+The adoption fee for bonded cats is $250.00.

 Markham Cat Adoption & Education Centre – Located on 7755 Bayview Ave in Thornhill, this organization is part of the Ontario SPCA.
 On their website, they have a list of available cats for adoption based on location in the province.
-The adoption fee for cats is $175.00.
+The adoption fee for cats is $260.00 and for senior cats over 10 years old is $100.00.